 e.
 We should have stopped climate change in the 1970s.

-It costs $16 million per hour to remediate the ravages of climate change is wrong because it is a supporting detail that the writer uses to support the claim that climate change is unsustainably costly.
+a.
+It costs $16 million per hour to remediate the ravages of climate change is incorrect because it is a supporting detail that the writer uses to support the claim that climate change is unsustainably costly.

-Climate change is too costly to address is wrong because the writer is upset that the profits from not responding to climate change motivate world leaders to ignore it.
+b.
+Climate change is too costly to address is incorrect because the writer is upset that the profits from not responding to climate change motivate world leaders to ignore it.

-People should rise up against oil oligarchs and demand that they stop producing petroleum products is a misstatement that elevates a detail to a main point while also getting it wrong.
+d.
+People should rise up against oil oligarchs and demand that they stop producing petroleum products is incorrect because it is a misstatement that elevates a detail to a main point while also getting it wrong.

 Sign up for free to take 7 quiz questions on this topic